ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 The view is structured in two parts:

-### 1. Main Navigator (Left Pane)
+### 1. Main Navigator (Left Panel)

 Displays a list of Warehouse Orders with enhanced color-coded status visualization.

-#### Conditional Appearance (CA) Rules
+#### Calculated Attributes

-The navigator includes multiple Conditional Appearances (CAs):
+The navigator includes several example calculated attributes configured to demonstrate typical scenarios:

 - By Progress:
   - Green – Completed
   - Yellow – Released
   - Red – Completed with shortages
   - Gray – Not Started
 - By Direction:
-  - Additional icon or formatting indicating the logistical flow direction
+  - Indicates the logistical flow direction with specific formatting

+These are just examples provided for convenience.
+Users can define and apply their own calculated attributes according to their operational needs.

+You can see how these attributes are created [here].

 ### 2. Web Panels (Right Pane)

 There are four Web View panels, configured to load documents in Single Record form via dynamic URLs.
+The content in these panels is automatically synchronized with the selection in the navigator on the left.
+When a Warehouse Order is selected, each panel displays information relevant to that specific order.

 ## Web Panel 1: Warehouse Order Details